-Land management practices on the SUSEP have historically provided benefits for Swainson's hawk and other SJMSCP-covered species.
-These practices will be continued as part of this PMP.
-The property is currently being used to grow alfalfa and wheat.
-The crop types may vary depending on market values and may include various hay crops, beans, safflower, carrots, beets, tomatoes, pumpkins, cucumbers, squash, and other vegetable crops.
+Land management practices on the SDCPP have historically provided benefits for Swainson's hawk and other SJMSCP-covered species.
+The property is currently being used to grow row and field crops.
 Vineyards, orchards, blueberries, and other permanent or semi-permanent crops are prohibited without permission from the SJCOG, Inc., Habitat Technical Advisory Committee (HTAC).